-4.2.3 Permanent Resident Alien
+4.2.3 Permanent Residents

-Permanent Resident aliens are eligible for MI.
+Permanent Residents are eligible for MI.

-A permanent resident alien has the right to live and work permanently in the United States.
-Evidence of occupancy status for a permanent resident alien will be validated by one of the following documents:
+A permanent resident has the right to live and work permanently in the United States.
+Evidence of occupancy status for a permanent resident will be validated by one of the following documents:

 - A current U.S. Citizenship and Immigration Services (USCIS) Permanent Resident Card (USCIS Form I-551).
-This is commonly referred to as a "Green Card." - In rare circumstances, a Department of Immigration and Naturalization Services (INS) Alien Registration Receipt Card (Form I-151), issued no earlier than 1979, if the person has a mental or physical disability or is elderly and homebound and was unable to comply with the "Green Card Replacement Project" to replace the I-151 card with an I-551 card.
+This is commonly referred to as a "Green Card." - In rare circumstances, a Department of Immigration and Naturalization Services (INS) Registration Receipt Card (Form I-151), issued no earlier than 1979, if the person has a mental or physical disability or is elderly and homebound and was unable to comply with the "Green Card Replacement Project" to replace the I-151 card with an I-551 card.